tforster/api.gratr.dev/docs/developer-guide.md

 # Developer Guide <!-- omit in toc -->

-_A constantly evolving guide to developing api.gratr.dev.
+_A constantly evolving guide to developing GRatr.
 It captures the current state of the architecture, includes rationales and guiding principals._

 ## Table of Contents <!-- omit in toc -->